JanSeulin/JanSeulin/README.md

 # Hello there! 👋

 My name is Jan Seulin, from São Paulo - Brazil.
-At the moment working at the Images department of a Brazilian Tech company, focused on the creation and deployment of customized operating system images.
+At the moment working I'm an IT Analist in the Images department of a Brazilian Tech company, focused on the creation and deployment of customized operating system images.
 Below you can see the demos of some of my personal projects:

 ## Projects
 - **The Wired Hardware Store** [[Live Demo]](https://janseulin.github.io/TheWired/#/) - An E-commerce mock-up single-page application created with React and Firebase.